Skip to content

 • UL 1008 certification.
 Look for a transfer switch that has been certified to the UL 1008 standard for electrical safety.

 • A long extension cord to connect the generator and inlet box.
 Ideally, this will be at least 20 feet.
 Generators must only be used outdoors, at least 20 feet away from the home, as well as away from doors and windows, to reduce the chance of carbon monoxide (CO) entering the home.
 Make sure the extension cord uses the correct plug and receptacle type (usually, it's a 30-amp NEMA L14-30) to mate with your generator's outlet and the inlet box.
-Also make sure the cord is the right gauge to handle the loads that will be required of it.
+Also, make sure the cord is the right gauge to handle the loads that will be required of it.
+WEN offers L14-30P to L14-30R 10AWG power cords in 25-foot and 40-foot lengths for connection to most transfer switches.

 NEMA L14-30R outlet on a WEN DF875iX generator